UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-081.md

 This theorem ensures that different temporal perspectives on the same reality can be reconciled through appropriate transformations.

-Temporal Invariant Theorem (Theorem 3): For any set of compatible temporal frames, there exist invariant quantities that maintain their values under all frame transformations within the set.
+Temporal Invariant Theorem (Theorem 3): For any set of compatible temporal frames, there exist invariant quantities that maintain their values under all [[uor-c-018|frame transformations]] within the set.

 This theorem identifies the observer-independent aspects of temporal reality that remain constant across different perspectives.